 Those who foster would welcome and appreciate donations of viable housing and heat bulbs

-For tortoises weighing 35lbs or more, we ask for a donation of $40 to help defer the costs of food and shelter while we actively look for an appropriate home.
+For tortoises weighing 35lbs or more, we request a minimum donation of $40 to help defer the costs of food and shelter while we actively look for an appropriate home.
+During the cooler months (October-March) the requested donation amount will increase in order to supplement heating costs.
 100% of all donations are applied to the care and maintenance of the tortoises that are relinquished to us.

 Please contact Judy Highfill at 619-593-2123 for sulcatas under 25lbs and Jacqui Castro at 858-444-6844 for those that are 25lbs or more to see if vacancies are available